PaulKinlan/paul.kinlan.me/content/2018-08-01-what-are-the-pain-points-for-web-designersmustafa-kurtuldu.markdown

 ---
+date: 2018-08-01 14:56:13.506000+00:00
+link: https://medium.com/dev-channel/what-are-the-pain-points-for-web-designers-4165bd052ba
 slug: what-are-the-pain-points-for-web-designersmustafa-kurtuldu
-date: 2018-08-01T14:56:13.506Z
+summary: Web design faces several persistent challenges.
+Tooling is complex and constantly evolving, making it difficult for designers to keep up.
+Demonstrating the value of design process to non-designers remains a hurdle.
+Cross-browser compatibility, especially for older browsers like IE11, continues to hinder progress.
+Responsive design, while desired, is still difficult to implement effectively across all devices and contexts, and existing tools aren't always adequate.
+Ultimately, the core issues boil down to process, tools, and achieving recognition for the value of design.
+tags:
+- web design
+- challenges
+- tools
+- responsive design
+- cross-browser compatibility
+- process
+- IE11
+- user experience
+- design process
-title: 'What are the pain points for web designers? - Mustafa Kurtuldu'
+title: What are the pain points for web designers? - Mustafa Kurtuldu
-link: https://medium.com/dev-channel/what-are-the-pain-points-for-web-designers-4165bd052ba
-tags: [links]

 ---
 Mustafa writes: